amygorgon/didtyronzil/docs/CRUD-operations/did-recover.md

-# DID Recover tyronZIL transaction
+# DID Recover transaction

 It fully resets the user's DID State, so they can keep using the same DID with a brand new public-key-infrastructure (PKI).
 To be able to execute this operation, the user MUST possess the private [*did_recovery_key*](../protocol-parameters.md#did-keys).

-Once the operation request is processed, the user as the contract owner MUST call the *DidRecover* transition of the user's [DID smart contract](../smart-contracts/didc.md).
+Once the operation request is processed, the user as the contract owner MUST call the *DidRecover* transition of the user's [DID smart contract](../smart-contracts/DID.tyron.md).

-## On the DID Client's side:
+## On the SSI client's side:

 0. Initialize with the Zilliqa network (mainnet or testnet) & the user's domain name.did to fetch the DID contract from the blockchain.
 1. Utilize the user's private *did_recovery_key* to verify that it corresponds to the public *did_recovery_key* stored in the DID contract.